Philippe I, Duke of Orléans: Later years

 In 1696, Philippe's granddaughter Marie-Adélaïde came to the French court from Italy for her marriage to Louis, Duke of Burgundy, who was third in line to the throne.
 The two were married in 1697 and became the parents of Louis XV.
 In 1701, Chartres was denied a position on the front in the War of the Spanish Succession, which began that year.
 This slight was the source of great bitterness on the part of both father and son after.
 The pretext seems to have been the behavior of Chartres in parading his mistress Mademoiselle de Séry in view of his wife.
 On 8 June 1701, Louis XIV and Philippe met at the Château de Marly to dine together.
 At first meeting, Louis XIV attacked Philippe about Chartres' conduct with Mademoiselle de Séry.
 Philippe responded by reprimanding Louis for similar conduct with his own mistresses during his marriage to Queen Marie Thérèse, adding that Chartres had still not received the favors promised to him for having married the King's legitimized daughter, Françoise Marie.
 Nonetheless, the announcement of dinner halted the argument, and the brothers sat down to dine.

 Philippe angrily returned to Saint-Cloud early the same evening to dine with his son.
-Philippe collapsed onto his son after suffering a fatal stroke at noon 9 June 1701 at the age of sixty.
+Philippe collapsed onto his son after suffering a fatal stroke at noon on 9 June 1701 at the age of sixty.
 Louis XIV, upon hearing his only sibling had died, said "I cannot believe I will never see my brother again."
 The Duchess of Burgundy, his granddaughter, was likewise distraught, avowing that she "had loved Monsieur very much".
 Philippe's heart was taken to the Val-de-Grâce convent on 14 June, and his body was taken on 21 June to the Basilica of St Denis, where it remained until the French Revolution, at which time the basilica was desecrated and all graves destroyed.

 Worried that she would be put in a convent, a stipulation of her marriage contract in the event of Philippe's death, Elizabeth Charlotte was assured by the king that she could remain at court as long as she wished.
 She burnt all the letters of Philippe's lovers through the years, lest they fall into "the wrong hands", observing that the scent of the perfumed letters nauseated her.
 Louis XIV assured the new Duke of Orléans, formerly the Duke of Chartres, that the past was forgotten and that henceforth he was to look on him as his father.
 The court was devastated, and his old friend, Louis XIV's discarded mistress Madame de Montespan, was also greatly affected, the two having been very close.
 The widowed Elizabeth Charlotte continued to write frequently to her daughter and stepdaughter and to her friends, the fellow German princesses the Duchess of Modena and the Princess of Wales.
 She herself died at Saint-Cloud in December 1722, and was also buried at Saint-Denis.